Soil chemistry: Sand

-Sand particles range in size (about 0.05mm-2mm).
+Sand particles range in size (about 0.05–2 mm).
 Sand is the most coarse of the particle groups.
 Sand has the largest pores and soil particles of the particle groups.
 It also drains the most easily.
 These particles become more involved in chemical reactions when coated with clay.

 Silt

-Silt particles range in size (about 0.002mm-0.5mm).
+Silt particles range in size (about 0.002–0.5 mm).
 Silt pores are considered a medium in size compared with the other particle groups.
 Silt has a texture consistency of flour.
 Silt particles allow water and air to pass readily, yet retain moisture for crop growth.
 Silty soil contains sufficient quantities of nutrients, both organic and inorganic.

 Clay

-Clay has particles smallest in size (about <0.002mm) of the particle groups.
+Clay has particles smallest in size (about <0.002 mm) of the particle groups.
 Clay also has the smallest pores which give it a greater porosity, and it does not drain well.
 Clay has a sticky texture when wet.
 Some kinds can grow and dissipate, or in other words shrink and swell.